fossasia/wp-tweet-feed-plugin/readme.txt

 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

 == Changelog ==

+= 2.2.0 =
+* Now uses the Xavisys WordPress Plugin Framework - http://xavisys.com/xavisys-wordpress-plugin-framework/
+* Added an options page where you can set defaults that apply to widgets, shortcodes, and php calls (everything can be overridden)
+* Added the Xavisys feed to the dashboard (which can be hidden using the screen options)
+* Fixed problem for people with certain WP configs and PHP 5.0-5.1.x that caused the Services_JSON class to get included twice.
+* Fixed issue with urls in the form www.site.com

 = 2.1.4 =
 * Mixed-case attributes now work properly in the shortcode